r3it/docs-customine.gusuku.io/content/actions/field_mapping.en.md

 Describes a fixed value or a value to be set by an expression.

-Press the “f” button to select the fields of the currently customized app.
-Access enters an expression that references the field.
+Press the “f” button to select the field in the currently customized app and enter an expression that references the field.

 Press the “a” button to select another action and enter an expression that references the result value of the action.